mqtt-tools/mqttwarn/README.md

 ### `mysql_remap`
 This service was originally designed to transform and store [SonOff](https://www.itead.cc/sonoff-pow.html) telemetry messages into a MySQL database, where database doen't need to have columns with same name as values in the MQTT messages.

-My new service (called halsql) inserts new record into MySQL.
+My new service (called mysql_remap) inserts new record into MySQL.
 This is a generic service, however, I designed it to colelct telemetry data from my SonOff POW devices.
 This service can add static values (like the source/meaning of the data; e.g. 'bojler_enabled') and can remap keys (e.g. current power consumption data comes as 'current' but stored in DB as 'value').